Film, Television and Concert Composer.

 Three afternoon performances at the Baycourt Theatre, Tauranga, New Zealand, Easter 2010.

-The Paul Lewis Picture-House Band: Sharon Elizabeth, vocals/percussion & greetings card; Kate Candy, violin; Chris Williamson, guitar/banjo: Lynda Wing, piano; Bryan Holden, string bass; conducted by Paul Lewis.
+The Paul Lewis Picture-House Band: Sharon Elizabeth, vocals/percussion & greetings card (with NZ birdsong recording); Kate Candy, violin; Chris Williamson, guitar/banjo: Lynda Wing, piano; Bryan Holden, string bass; conducted by Paul Lewis.

 Programme presented by Jane Paul of the NZ Film Archive.